 Healthy Weight, Healthy Nutrition Champions Training

-We are able to offer a new subject to our highly acclaimed ‘Champions’ training portfolio, which will offer participants the opportunity to take up a cascade training role for their organisation.
+We are pleased to offer training for our highly acclaimed ‘Champions’ training portfolio, which will offer participants the opportunity to continue delivering a cascade training role for their organisation.

-Attributes of a Champion for Healthy Weight, Healthy Nutrition
+Attributes of a Healthy Weight Healthy Nutrition Champion

-- Current professional interest in the subject area e.g. obesity pathway lead role, involvement in Building Community Capacity projects related to nutrition or physical activity or a genuine interest in healthy nutrition and a willingness to develop knowledge as a specialist subject area;
+- Current professional interest in the subject area, e.g. obesity pathway lead role, support to projects related to nutrition or physical activity or a genuine interest in healthy nutrition and a willingness to develop knowledge as a specialist subject area;

 - Teaching capacity, e.g. an enthusiasm for sharing information with colleagues – a teaching qualification is not essential but you will need to have the confidence to deliver the cascade training;